Overview

 SAE Experiments

 Sparse Autoencoders (SAEs) are the workhorse of modern mechanistic interpretability - overcomplete dictionaries trained on residual-stream activations, aiming for sparse, monosemantic features.
-Everything below ties to a knowledge-distillation paper currently under review at COLM 2026.
+Everything below ties to a knowledge-distillation knowledge-distillation paper.
 The full image gallery (every variant + selection rationale) lives here.

 Experiment 1 - Toy-Model Validation of the KD Theorem